MohamedMaddouri/mastering_git/readme.md

 ## Welcome to Git!

-- This is comming from 'dev-adrian'
+- This is commming from 'dev-adrian'

-- Yo, Johny here!

 - I'm adding this from 'feature-branch'